BBK-SDP-2015-emassa01/Quiz2/README.md

 → EXIT THE PLAYER CLIENT SETUP BY TYPING ‘END’ WHEN THE MENU APPEARS (AUTOMATIC SAVE).

-To run the Player Client, run the following from the command line once the Server is launched.
+To run the Player Client, navigate to the level of the QuizProject Directory and run the following from the command line once the Server is launched.

 java -Djava.security.policy=server.policy QuizProject.PlayerClient.QuizPlayerClient